armoredNorth27/WebDev-DomManupulation/README.txt

 Design Strategies:

--Some general comments about the choices I made when designing the solution to this assigment.
-I used many of the principles that were introduced for tutorial 2.
+-Some general comments about the choices I made when designing my solution.
 I split up my code into 3 main sections, state, functions & events, and render.
     Any variables that hold state are put into the state section, such as a variable for tax, the subtotal, an array that holds all of the ordered meals, etc.